How To Knit Short Rows {Wrap and Turn}

 How do short rows work?

-You can view the step by step photo tutorial above or watch the video on my YouTube channel here.
+You can view the step-by-step photo tutorial above or watch the video on my YouTube channel here.

 How do you knit a short row without holes?